 2. You are numbing and running

+You refuse to face your grief about burying your dad and end up online shopping at midnight again with the credit card bills to prove it.
 You are in pain or in fear but not yet ready to deal with it so you run and numb.
 Drugs, sex, alcohol, hiding out with TV or social media, over-exercising, obsessive cleaning, shopping, binge eating… you’ve tried them all.
-Is the credit card debt worth it?
-Does that closet full of trendy clothes that you don’t even like that much make you feel better about your life, for real?
-Does your family life feel calm and loving when instead of seeking help for your pain and addiction you stuff it down until the dam bursts wide and you spill rage all over your family?
-It’s time to stare fear in the face.
+Of course, the pain is exacerbated when the credit card bill arrives.
+That closet full of trendy clothes that you don’t even like does not make you feel better about your messy (and beautiful) life.
+And when you avoid seeking help for your pain and stuff it down, eventually the dam bursts wide and you spill rage all over your family.
+This isn’t working and it’s time to stare fear in the face.

 Fear of missing out has you signing up for one more class, buying one more book or course, scrolling for yet another hour instead of going for that walk and getting into bed.
 It is a bondage that whispers to you that everyone else’s life is better, more exciting or refined.
 That you cannot rest or you will fall behind.
 If you don’t stay constantly watchful you will miss the next big thing and be left out of all the excitement.
-Or you could just decide to opt-out and craft a life that shifts you from merely surviving to joyful thriving.
-(I’m still working through this one!)
+Or you could just decide to opt-out and craft a life that truly feels like home.

 4. You are too busy or comfortable with the familiar